 Eligibility will be determined by the period of seniority awarded to you by a Chief of Staff for your former service.
-As a general rule, if the Chief of Staff awards you four years or more seniority, you will be eligible for the DHOAS.
+As a general rule, if the Chief of Staff awards you two years or more seniority, you will be eligible for the DHOAS.

 However, only your service in the ADF will count towards your subsidy tier level and length of accrued entitlement.
 That is, if you have completed one year of ADF service, you will have a service credit of one year and be entitled to receive DHOAS subsidy at the tier 1 level.